bw-math/bw-math/source/notes/probability/03_RANDOM_VARIABLES.rst

 Random Variables and Events
 ---------------------------

 .. _density_function:

 Density Function
     TODO

     The *density function* should be familiar.
 We have already encountered its statistical analogue, :ref:`frequency`.
-The probability density of a random variable at a certain value is analogously to the *frequency* of an observation in a sample of data.
+The probability density of a random variable at a certain value is analogous to the *frequency* of an observation in a sample of data.

 .. _distribution_function: